Reaume Brothers Racing: Truck No. 43 history

 On February 10, 2022, it was announced that the team would make a collaboration with GMS Racing fielding the No. 43 Chevrolet Silverado for Thad Moffitt, running a paint scheme that pays tribute to Richard Petty's 1992 retirement season.
-Josh Williams Motorsports ARCA driver Brad Perez will make his debut at COTA.
+Josh Williams Motorsports ARCA driver Brad Perez made his debut at COTA.
 African-American Blake Lothian made his debut at Martinsville.
 Devon Rouse would return in Knoxville.
-Nicky Leitz in for Nashville.
+Nick Leitz made his debut in Nashville.
 Stephen Mallozzi would make his debut at Mid-Ohio.